 Sweet cherry (Prunus avium) contains various smaller varieties worldwide with specific characteristics.
 They are the best types for consuming fresh, even right after picking them from the tree.

-In this section, there are 20 sweet cherry varieties from many places in the world.
-Thus, I have divided them into 3 minor groups based on their geographical origin.
+This section has 20 sweet cherry varieties from many places in the world, so I divide them into 3 minor groups based on their geographical origin.
 If you want to check them quickly, the below chart will show you brief information about these 20 tasty cherries.

 7 Stunning American-Based Sweet Cherry Cultivars